backdrop-contrib/tatsu/README.md

 ### Special CSS Classes

-We included these classes early on as a short cut to acheive results that can now be better acheived through use of flexible layout templates and the recently released Configurable Block Styles module.
+We included these classes early on as a short cut to acheive results that can now be better acheived through use of flexible layout templates and the recently released [Configurable Block Style](https://backdropcms.org/project/configurable_block_style) module.

 - hero-large         {height: 600px;}
 - hero-medium        {height: 400px;}